 - Gaining insights from subject matter experts

-- Meeting with other designers familiar with the project needs.
+- Workshops with other designers familiar with the project needs.

 Phase 2: Define

 The second phase of the Design Thinking process is Define.
 Once the appropriate information has been collected during the first phase, you can define and synthesize all the information collected.
-At this point, you'll want to document each of the significant challenges that users face and how they should be prioritized during development.
+At this point, you'll want to document each of the significant challenges that users face and how to choose the top ones you want to solve.

 Phase 3: Ideate

 The third phase of the Design Thinking process is Ideate.
-In this phase, developers will want to think of broad ways to address the challenges identified in the second phase.
-This is a highly creative phase where developers brainstorm together on ways to tackle user issues by thinking outside the box and sharing their ideas on how to address key problems.
+In this phase, the participants will want to think of broad ways to address the challenges identified in the second phase.
+This is a highly creative phase in which the participants brainstorm ways to tackle user issues by thinking outside the box and sharing their ideas on addressing the crucial problems.